IBM/QuVINE/README.md

 This will create a new directory inside the outputs directory and store the results.

+### Notebook

+To see QuVINE in action refer to the [notebook](https://github.com/IBM/QuVINE/blob/main/notebooks/quvine_embedding.ipynb).

 <!-- MARKDOWN LINKS & IMAGES -->